Baledogle Airfield: AMISOM and US aircraft deployments

 The repositioning of US military forces out of Somalia in 2021 led to the release of previously rare pictures at Baledogle, including images of a secretive US "ghost" surveillance aircraft, referred to by its N27557 registration number.
 N27557 is a twin-engine Beechcraft King Air turboprop with the US civil registration.
 Crewed fixed-wing aircraft have previously operated from Baledogle since 2012 and have been primarily utilized for intelligence, surveillance, and reconnaissance missions.
-While N27557 is noted to lack any sensor turret, it does have a number of straight blade antennas underneath the fuselage of a unknown type sometimes associated with systems to intercept Al-Shabaab's communications, including from cell phones, or other kinds of signals intelligence.
+While N27557 is noted to lack any sensor turret, it does have a number of straight blade antennas underneath the fuselage of an unknown type sometimes associated with systems to intercept Al-Shabaab's communications, including from cell phones, or other kinds of signals intelligence.

 In September 2022, Somali president Hassan Sheikh Mohamud arrived in Washington and discussed the possibility of escalating air raid operations by US marine forces from Baledogle with US Defence Secretary Lloyd J. Austin III.

+A Ugandan People's Defence Force helicopter serving under the African Union was "negligently deployed" out of Baledogle and subsequently lost in a crash during late 2024.
+In 2026, several UPDF officers were facing charges for the loss of the vital aircraft.

+Under the Trump Administration, the United States has continued to expand its military footprint at the airbase.
+In mid-2025 AFRICOM announced it was expanding housing and medical facilities.
+Baledogle was also further fortified by the Americans.